A marketing authorisation is not always needed in order to bring veterinary medicines to market.

 A transitional period has been agreed for above-listed antimicrobial medicines that are exclusively intended for particular animal species.
 Wholesalers are permitted to supply already release batches to the retail trade until 31 December 2022.
 The retail trade and animal keepers are permitted to supply or use the relevant medicine until its expiry date.

 With antimicrobial medicines becoming prescription-only, it will be necessary to apply for a regular marketing authorisation for these products.

 Important note: The above antimicrobial medicines should not be confused with the old “5-gram rule”.
 This term concerns 5-gram authorisations for tetracyclines and sulphonamides, which were permitted until 28 January 2022 under a national stipulation.
 Tetracyclines and sulphonamides are prescription-only and can only be provided to keepers of companion animals (typically pigeons) by a veterinarian.
 These medicines may contain a maximum of 5 grams of tetracyclines and sulphonamides, and are also subject to a transitional period.
 They are permitted on the market until their expiry date or 29 January 2027, whichever is the earliest.
 The relevant medicines are listed here.
 They will also require a regular marketing authorisation.

 The legal basis for the exemption for specific pets is set out in Article 5(6) of the Veterinary Medicinal Products Regulation.
 In the Netherlands, this exemption has been incorporated in Article 2.1 of the Veterinary Medicines Regulations 2022.

 Exemption for animal experiments

-If you would like to know whether an exemption is applicable to a specific veterinary medicinal product and whether it meets the requirements imposed, you can ask the Veterinary Medicinal Products Unit using our contact form.
+If you would like to know if an exemption applies to a specific veterinary medicine and whether this medicine complies with the applicable requirements, then you can ask the Veterinary Medicinal Products Unit via their contact form.